 I have a weakness… its pasta; I eat pasta way too often, and I love every bite

 Greek Pasta Salad

 - 1 cup olive oil

 - ¼ cup red wine vinegar

 - 2 teaspoons dried oregano leaves

 - 2 cloves garlic minced

 - 4 cups cooked pasta your choice of type

 - 3 pickled artichokes

-- 1 fresh green, red or yellow pepper cut in slices or cubed
+- 1 fresh green or red or yellow pepper chopped

 - Put all dressing ingredients in a jar with a tight fitting lid and shake well.
 Leftover dressing can be refrigerated 3-5 days.